delivery-club/group-ratelimiter/README.md

 	close(ch2)

 	for v := range ch1 {
-		fmt.Println(v) // time waited before request for firstGroup }
+		fmt.Println(v)
+	}

 	for v := range ch2 {
+		fmt.Println(v)
+	}

+    // where first four values of the output are time waited before requests for firstGroup
-		fmt.Println(v) // time waited before request for secondGroup }
+    // and second four values time waited before requests for secondGroup

-	// where ms - millisecond or one thousandth of a second
+	// ms - millisecond or one thousandth of a second
 	// Output:
 	// 10ms
 	// 10ms